Indian Key, Florida: Early history

-In 1733, 19 ships of the Spanish treasure fleet were wrecked on the nearby Florida Reef by a hurricane; some of the survivors camped on Indian Key until they were rescued.
+In 1733, 19 ships of the Spanish treasure fleet were wrecked on the nearby Florida Reef off of Hawk Channel by a hurricane; some of the survivors camped on Indian Key until they were rescued.
 Beginning in the 18th century, Bahamians and Cubans used Indian Key as a base for fishing, turtling, logging, and wrecking.
 Crews might stay on the island for months at a time, but there were no permanent settlers.

 Settlement and growth

 In 1821, Florida was transferred from Spain to the United States, and in 1824, two Key West men, Joshua Appleby and a man named Solomon Snyder, sent an employee, Silas Fletcher, to open a store on Indian Key.
 The store was to serve wreckers, settlers, and Indians in the upper Keys, and a settlement of primarily Bahamian wreckers and turtlers grew up on the island.
 By 1829, the settlement was large enough to include a dozen women.

 Jacob Housman (or Houseman), a wrecker who had a reputation for operating in a "high-handed and often illegal manner", was at odds with the established wreckers in Key West.
 He moved to Indian Key in 1830, began buying property on the island, and soon became the leader of the community and its chief landlord.
 He made numerous improvements to the island, spending close to $40,000 on it in four years.
 His store, the only one on the island, grossed $30,000 a year.
 As a result of lobbying by Housman, Indian Key acquired an Inspector of Customs in 1832 and a post office in 1834.
 In 1836, Houseman persuaded the Territorial Legislative Council to split Dade County off from Monroe County, with the upper and middle Keys in the new county and Indian Key as the temporary county seat.
 Housman also campaigned to have Indian Key made a port of entry, so that salvage from wrecks could be landed there, rather than in Key West, but without success.

 The Second Seminole War began late in 1835.
 After the New River Massacre in early 1836, most of the Keys were abandoned, except for Key West, Key Vaca, and Indian Key.
 Despite fears of attack and sightings of Indians in the area, the inhabitants of Indian Key stayed to protect their property and to be close to any wrecks in the upper Keys.
 The islanders had six cannons and their own small militia company for their defense.
 (The militia company initially included six slaves; by August 1836 half of the 20-man company were blacks.)
 The revenue cutter Dexter was based at Indian Key for part of 1838, and after it was withdrawn ships of the Navy Florida Squadron called at Indian Key and established a supply depot there.
 In 1840, the Navy supply depot was moved to nearby Tea Table Key.